The Insolvency Framework

 The Insolvency and Bankruptcy Code 2016 (IBC) is the most significant restructuring of India's insolvency law framework in the country's history.
 Before IBC, a creditor pursuing an insolvent corporate debtor had to navigate fragmented remedies — the Companies Act winding-up provisions, SICA proceedings, DRT, SARFAESI — each taking years to produce a result.
 IBC created a single, time-bound insolvency resolution process with the National Company Law Tribunal (NCLT) as the adjudicating authority for corporate debtors.

-The Corporate Insolvency Resolution Process (CIRP) under IBC operates on a strict 330-day outer limit (inclusive of litigation time).
+The Corporate Insolvency Resolution Process (CIRP) under IBC operates on a 330-day outer limit (inclusive of litigation time), within which the process must ordinarily conclude — either with a resolution plan or a liquidation order.
 The Supreme Court in Committee of Creditors of Essar Steel v.
-Satish Kumar Gupta (2019) held that the 330-day limit is mandatory and that the CIRP must conclude — either with a resolution plan or a liquidation order — within this period.
+Satish Kumar Gupta (2020) 8 SCC 531 held that the commercial wisdom of the Committee of Creditors — in approving a resolution plan and deciding the manner of distribution among creditors — is paramount, and judicial review of that decision is limited.
 This time discipline is the most powerful attribute of IBC, and it is what makes the code genuinely effective as a creditor remedy.

 From the date of CIRP admission, a statutory moratorium under Section 14 freezes all creditor enforcement — SARFAESI, DRT execution, civil suits — against the corporate debtor.
 The Interim Resolution Professional (IRP) takes management control of the company.
 The Committee of Creditors (CoC), constituted from financial creditors, drives the resolution process.
 A successful resolution plan — approved by 66% of the CoC and confirmed by NCLT — extinguishes all prior claims against the company.
 Failure to find a resolution results in liquidation under Section 33 and asset distribution through the Section 53 waterfall.